marijnh/Eloquent-JavaScript/20_node.md

 {{index NPM, "Node.js", "npm program", library}}

-NPM, which was introduced in [Chapter ?](modules#modules_npm), is an online repository of JavaScript ((module))s, many of which are specifically written for Node.
+NPM, introduced in [Chapter ?](modules#modules_npm), is an online repository of JavaScript ((module))s, many of which are specifically written for Node.
 When you install Node on your computer, you also get the `npm` command, which you can use to interact with this repository.

 {{index "ini package"}}